 Staples of the cuisine include fish, corn, and bananas.
 Varieties of fish include wreckfish, damselfish, dentex, sea bass, white sea bream, bogue, mackerel, and parrot fish.
 Fish are typically prepared in three different ways: covered in salt and fried, baked, or jareado (sun-dried and seasoned).

-The most eaten dishes in the Canary Islands range from hearty stews to sweet desserts.
+The most popular dishes in the Canary Islands range from hearty stews to sweet desserts.

-- Puchero canario: A stew similar to the cocido madrileno, in that the broth of the stew is drained off and eaten as a soup for a first course, while the second course is the meat and vegetables from the stew.
+- Puchero canario: This stew is similar to the cocido madrileno in that the broth of the stew is drained off and eaten as a soup for a first course, while the second course is the meat and vegetables from the stew.
 The difference between the stews lies in the ingredients.
 The puchero canario is made of pumpkin, cabbage, sweet potatoes, pork, and beef.

 - Papas Arrugadas: "Wrinkled potatoes" are a popular side dish consisting of small potatoes boiled in salt water until soft, leaving the potatoes with wrinkles and with a salty crust.

-- Mojos: Sauces served with potatoes, meat or fish.
-The two most common types are mojo picon-red pepper sauce, made from dried red peppers and mojo verde-green sauce, which can be made from coriander, cilantro or parsley.
+- Mojos: These sauces are served with potatoes, meat or fish.
+The two most common types are mojo picón (red-pepper sauce), made from dried red peppers, and mojo verde (green sauce), which can be made from coriander, cilantro, or parsley.

-- Sancocho: Made with parna, a type of bass, boiled with plain or sweet potatoes and served with a spicy sauce, normally "mojo picón" or "mojo verde.
+- Sancocho: This fish dish is made with parna, a type of bass, boiled with plain or sweet potatoes and served with a spicy sauce, normally mojo picón or mojo verde.

-- Conejo al salmorejo: Rabbit stew with tomatoes is eaten with papas arrugadas.
+- Conejo al salmorejo: This rabbit stew with tomatoes is eaten with papas arrugadas.

-- Bienmesabe: A tasty almond cream dessert made of honey, ground almonds, cinnamon and egg yolks.
+- Bienmesabe: This tasty almond-cream dessert is made of honey, ground almonds, cinnamon, and egg yolks.

-- Truchas de Navidad: Small pies with sweet potato and almond filling, traditionally eaten during Christmas and Carnival, a celebration just before Lent begins.
+- Truchas de Navidad: These small pies made with sweet potato and almond filling are traditionally eaten during Christmas and Carnival, a celebration just before Lent begins.